isomerpages/moe-manjusrisec/_passionate-learners/Learning for Life Programme.md

 **4\.
 Live @ MJR**

-Live @ MJR is a platform for the students to be exposed to various art forms through interactive assembly programmes.
+<p style="text-align: justify;">Live @ MJR is a platform for the students to be exposed to various art forms through interactive assembly programmes.</p>

 |   |   |   |
 |:------:|:---:|:----:|